dotsam/homebridge-milight/README.md

  * bridges: An array of the bridges that will be configured by the platform, containing the following keys
    * ip_address: The IP address of the WiFi Bridge (optional - default: 255.255.255.255 aka briadcast to all bridges)
    * port: Port of the WiFi bridge (optional - default 8899)
-   * type: One of either "rgbw", "rgb", or "white", depending on the type of bulb being controlled.
+   * type: One of either "fullColor", "rgbw", "rgb", or "white", depending on the type of bulb being controlled.
 This applies to all zones (optional - default "rgbw")
+   * version: What version of the bridge this is.
+Currently only differs between "v6" and anything else (optional - default "v5")
    * delay: Delay in ms between commands sent over UDP.
 May cause heavy command queuing when set too high.
 Try decreasing to improve preformance (optional - default 30)
    * repeat: Number of times to repeat the UDP command for better reliability.
 For rgb or white bulbs, this should be set to 1 so as not to change brightness/temperature more than desired (optional - default 3)
    * zones: An array of the names of the zones, in order, 1-4.
 Use `null` if a zone is skipped.
 RGB lamps can only have a single zone. (required)